Tin Roof Brewing Company

 Tom Daigrepont quickly entered as the brewmaster with more than 20 years of experience.
 His passion is obvious with each sip of Tin Roof brew.
 There are three beers available year-round: Tin Roof Blonde Ale, Perfect Tin Amber Ale and Voodoo Bengal Pale Ale.
 Tin Roof, however, did not stop there.
 Staying true to Louisiana, Tin Roof’s first seasonal beer refreshes summertime palates and is ideal for outdoor activities.
 Brewed from June to August, Watermelon Wheat uses Louisiana watermelons to create a refreshingly light and well-balanced brew.
 Additional seasonal beers come in the fall with the Parade Ground Coffee Porter and in the spring with the Juke Joint IPA.

-Brewery tours are available for $5 on Friday evenings at 6 p.m. after doors open at 5 p.m.
-The taps close at 7 p.m. on the dot.
-For the charge, you will receive a tour of the brewery, a special-edition souvenir glass and three samples of Tin Roof beer.
+Two free brewery tours are available: Friday evenings at 6 p.m. and Saturday afternoons at 3 p.m.
+The taproom is open Wednesday through Friday from 4 to 10 p.m., Saturday noon to 10 p.m. and Sunday noon to 8 p.m.
 Also be on the lookout for special events at the brewery.
 Once a month, food trucks gather on a grass field next to the brewery, and many times they are accompanied by live music as well.
 Tin Roof beers can be found on tap and in cans throughout Louisiana and Mississippi.